Presidio, San Francisco

 Map Card #6

 Visit the southernmost reaches of the Bay to see what a transformation from salt ponds to tidal wetlands has done for shorebird habitats.
 A 4.5-mile loop trail will take you to one of the most remote sections of the Bay.
 End your tour with some time at the Alivso Environmental Education Center.
+This is a featured Vizzit Tour.

 Map Card #7

 Grab your binoculars and explore a shorebird paradise at the restored wetlands of Inner Bair Island, part of the Don Edwards San Francisco Bay Wildlife Refuge.
 The Bay Trail leads to raised observation platforms with views out over 1,400 acres of new vegetated marsh.
+This is a featured Vizzit Tour.

 Map Card #5